McDaived/BFV-AimBot-V3/README.md

 # Important

-1. Download Lastest Version of Python
+1. Download lastest version of python
 2. Intall it
 3. Open CMD as admin
 4. write in CMD `pip install -r requirements.txt`